vasco-s-pereira/LinearRegression/README.md

 - [License](#license)

 ## Overview
 This project demonstrates how Linear Regression works under the hood.
-It loads the Boston Housing dataset (`Boston.csv`), implements a `LinearRegressionScratch` class using both the normal equation and gradient descent, and then benchmarks it against scikit-learn’s built-in model.
+It loads the Boston Housing dataset (`Boston.csv`), implements a `LinearRegressionScratch` class, and then benchmarks it against scikit-learn’s built-in model.
 Performance is measured by Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-Squared (R²).

 ## Repository Structure
 ```